SABER-labs/SABER/README.md

 ## Overview
 SABER consists of the following components

-* An Mixnet based variant of QuartzNet by NVIDIA
+* Several SOTA models including an Mixnet based variant of QuartzNet by NVIDIA.
 * Ranger (RAdam + Lookahead) optimizer to offset warmup used by SpecAugment (by Leslie Smith)
 * Mish activation function
 * Data Augmentions used are SpecNoise, SpecAugment, SpecSparkle a cutout inspired variant, SpecBlur (a novel approach).
 Augmentation parameters linearly increase in a curriculum based approach.